ustaxcourt/ef-cms/docs/entities/Case.md

               flags:
                 presence: "optional"
                 description: "Text that describes this entry on the Docket Record, which may be part of the Filings and Proceedings value."
+            docketEntryId:
+              type: "string"
+              flags:
+                presence: "required"
+                description: "System-generated unique ID for the docket entry.
+If the docket entry is associated with a document in S3, this is also the S3 document key."
+              rules:
+                -
+                  name: "min"
+                  args:
+                    limit: 1
+                -
+                  name: "guid"
+                  args:
+                    options:
+                      version:
+                        - "uuidv4"
             docketNumber:
               type: "string"
               flags: